Huan-Cao/Huan-Cao.github.io/_pages/openings.md

 Optical Engineering or related disciplines, with a solid background in Optics and Quantum Mechanics coursework are welcome.
 A genuine passion for scientific research and a strong willingness to learn experimental techniques are highly valued.

 Feel free to drop me an email at caoh28@mail.sysu.edu.cn with your **latest Curriculum Vitae (CV)**.
-For postdoc and Ph.D. applicants, to help us get to know you better, we would highly appreciate a brief description of:
+For postdoc and Ph.D. applicants, to help us get to know you better, we would highly appreciate if you have a brief description of:
 * Your previous research experience and career goals.
 * Any potential research ideas that combine your unique expertise with our ongoing adventure.